You updated your password.

 10: Banjo Revival and Our Collective Story

-While the American folk music revival gave renewed life to an old instrument, evolution is ongoing in the 21st century.
-Bands such as Mumford and Sons and the Carolina Chocolate Drops continue to reinvent what is possible with the banjo, remixing classic sounds for new audiences.
+The folk revival gave renewed life to an old instrument, but the evolution of the banjo continues in the 21st century.
+Bands such as Mumford and Sons, Billy Strings, and the Carolina Chocolate Drops continue to reinvent what is possible with the banjo, remixing classic sounds for new audiences.
 The course ends with a look back—and a look forward.

 23 min